Can EN1 Become the Google AdWords for Influencer Marketing?

-The company buys digital ad space, then wraps it with significant value, and sells it with a markup.
+The company buys digital ad space, wraps it with significant value, then sells it with a markup.

 Revenues are taking off — daily average programmatic revenue increased by 323% from the start of January to the March quarter end.
 Further still daily revenue grew again in the first seven days of the second quarter by another 228%.

 Also worth noting is that margins are more than double of what the industry’s leading companies yield and these could improve further with the company now moving into the cannabis space and CBD advertising space, which enables cannabis advertisers to acquire digital ad inventory.

 Yet it seems that the market may just be starting to recognise the potential on offer here.
 After hitting a low in January the stock has reversed its downtrend, and tripled its share price, no doubt backed by this impressive revenue growth.

 Share price: $0.044

 Programmatic advertiser engage:BDR (ASX:EN1) has proprietary technologies that automate the transaction of digital video, display advertising and, most recently, influencer marketing for advertisers, agencies and publishers which display these ads.

 The value-chain has collapsed in the sales side of digital advertising; the supply-side is now due for optimisation.

 EN1 is embracing artificial intelligence to eventually optimise all digital advertising transactions.
 The new Ai-based advertising model has compounded industry ad spends, revenues and value for advertisers, globally.

 The company was born when Dhanik began looking for more efficient and cost effective ways for MySpace to handle its ad inventory.
 Dhanik worked with MySpace.com from 2003 to 2008 developing strategic marketing initiatives.